AriFordsham/GHCWiki/explicit-call-stack/core-pass-implementation.md

 ### Higher order functions

-TODO link to the paper
+Also discussed in the paper